vladdu/vscode-erlang-lsp/README.md

 ## Requirements

-An Erlang VM 19+ must be installed and accessible on $PATH or at `erlang.erlangPath` for the server to run.
+An Erlang VM 20+ must be installed and accessible on $PATH or at `erlang.erlangPath` for the server to run.

 ## Build

-Build as usual, after updating the server (erlide_ide).

-For development, run `vsce package` and install from the resulting `.vsix` file.
+The build scripts assume that the `sourcer` repository containing the language server is cloned in a sibling directory of this projects'.

+In order to produce a `.vsix` file that can be installed, execute `vsce package`.
+This will compile and package the language server, copy it here and archive everything.

+For development, use vscode and in a terminal run `npm install`, then `./install_server`, then press F5 to launch a vscode instance that includes the current extension.

 ## Extension Settings